t-moe/zeadl/README.md

 A list of the channels is below the samplerate settings.
 This list contians a checkbox and a color pick for each channel.

 ##How to Install
 You can install the application either in the emulator or on the Beagle Bone Black.
-Use the provided apk's and follow the on-screen instructions
+Use the provided apk's and follow the on-screen instructions.
+(The "zeadl.apk" is the final signed release apk for the Beagle Bone Black)

 ##How to Build
 We use Android-Studio with gradle as buildsystem.